sunnyboy00/AutoMPI/README.md

 	Data            []byte
 }
 </code>

+After the Node is setup and any static workers are created the primary methods used on a node are the AutoMPI.Node.Send(MapMessage) and any attached message handler(s)

+* AutoMPI.Node.Send(MapMessage) to send messaes (commands) to other nodes
+* func msgHandler(Message AutoMPI.MapMessage, node *AutoMPI.Node) {} to receive messages (commands) from other nodes

 Messages are checked(and passed) in this order when received by a node
 * AutoMPI system message